sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_config.rst

       - Estimate the required degree for quadrature of the shape derivative.
 This should be `True`, otherwise unexpected errors can happen.
     * - :ini:`test_for_intersections = True`
       - If enabled, the mesh is tested for intersections which would create non-physical meshes.
 This should always be enabled, otherwise the obtained results might be incorrect.
+    * - :ini:`reextend_from_boundary = False`
+      - If this is enabled, the gradient deformation is re-extended from the boundary.`
+    * - :ini:`reextension_mode = surface`
+      - If this is `surface`, then the surface deformation is used for reextension.
+If this is `normal` only the normal deformation is used.

 [Regularization]